 This two-day workshop will introduce students to trauma therapy approaches that incorporate varying degrees of attachment and neuroscience when working with individuals and couples.
 A review of psychophysiology, polyvagal theory and procedural memory will be provided as context for the rationale of integrating bottom-up approaches with more traditional top-down therapy.
 Students will learn about Somatic Experiencing, Sensorimotor Psychotherapy, Emotion-Focused Couples Therapy, the Psychobiological Approach to Couples Therapy, Brainspotting, touch work and equine-facilitated therapy as additional modalities to round out one's toolkit.

-This workshop has been pre-approved for 12 continuing education credits by the Canadian Counselling and Psychotherapy Association (CCPA).
+Note: This workshop has been pre-approved for 12 continuing education credits by the Canadian Counselling and Psychotherapy Association (CCPA).

 Combining mindfulness to strengthen emotional regulation with existing empirical supported post-traumatic stress disorder (PTSD) treatments can improve outcomes through:

 Several psychotherapeutic interventions incorporating training in mindfulness are clinically relevant to traumatic stress.
 PTSD treatment could benefit from including mindfulness into the therapeutic process.
 This would include areas such as the neuroscience of mindfulness, assessment instruments for mindfulness, mechanism of mindfulness and the relation between mindfulness and other techniques.
 Evidence suggests that mindfulness can improve the therapeutic results and the outcome of PTSD clients.